 Many of the songs reckon with deep mid-20s malaise — with the feeling of being young, stuck, and settling for less.
 “Sometimes, things look good on the outside, but they’re not working.
 That’s how it used to be for me.
 I’d hear, ‘You have a really cool job.
 You live in a cool city.
 Your band is cool.’
 It was ‘Common Blah’ though because I was miserable.
 I didn’t care.
 Now, I’m at the other end of the spectrum.
 People do something that they think they’re supposed to do when it’s not what they should be doing and it doesn’t make them happy.
 In a lot of ways, this is the first time I’ve found happiness.
 I wrote the lyrics about the time before that happiness.”

 On Common Blah, Weakened Friends use volume — instrumental and emotional — to reassert a sense of control in a time when daily life has slid out of tune.
 The album also features guest shredding by peer and kindred spirit J Mascis on the song “Hate Mail.”
-Common Blah will be out on CD, LP, and digital download via Don Giovanni Records on October 19th..
+Common Blah is out on CD, LP, and digital download via Don Giovanni Records.